wkorando/go-serverless-with-java/STEP10.md

 First we must make a copy of the `/whisk.system/cloudant` package.
 This isn't strictly necessary for this workshop, but if we were to bind a Cloudant instance to `/whisk.system/cloudant`, then everyone in that space would be writing to the same Cloudant instance which might not be what you want!

-1. To create a copy of a package run the following:
+1. To create a copy of a package run the following command:

 	```
 	ibmcloud fn package bind /whisk.system/cloudant go-serverless-cloudant